 “When the cruise port was open, Nuruosmaniye Street was visited by many cruise tourist groups in hot seasons.
-I did not even count the number of tourists that traveled by air.
 These good days have come to an end.
 Many hotels are empty now,” said a tradesman from the historic district, adding that they were mainly hit by a sharp decline in the number of tourists who liked shopping.

-“We have faced around an 80 percent loss in our business revenues over the last year,” he added.
+“We have faced around an 80% loss in our business revenues over the last year,” he added.